PhantoomDev/bt3-re/Docs/reverse-engineering-guide.md

    - So the 3 instruction loop is most likely just a hardware status sync check of some form, meaning going back to the initial 3 instruction loop can be assumed as some form of hardware sync check and what happens afterwords is the actual game instructions.
    - I can label this memory as `??IOS_SyncFlag_80_0` for the moment and try to determine the rest of the instructions after this 3 instruction sync check.

+5. **Dolphin Memory Watch File**
+   - Dolphin memory engine has a way to open and save memory address watch list.
+   - For the sake of not having to keep relabeling memory and easily check through different section of the game, we can save the current watch list as a file and later open them under `File > Save` or `File > Open`.
+   - Save and open this file under [this directory](/DMW/) and follow the [labeling-rule](/DMW/label-rule.md) for easy understanding.

-5. **Following the code**
+6. **Following the code**
    - At certain points I will have to simply follow the instruction path and not just using "Step" or repeatedly "Pause" and "Play" since eventually it will be a bit too luck based.
    - For this scenario I will attempt to follow the original 3 instruction loop and see what happens from there and record as many memory address that gets read or written until I either:
-      - circle back to a loop (a safe assumption to make since in this situation in some way the processing cycle always returns back to the `8021ADC` processing address) or
+      - circle back to a loop (a safe assumption to make since in this situation in some way the Processing Cycle always returns back to the `8021ADC` processing address) or
-      - if somewhere down the line I got lost.
+      - if somewhere down the line I got lost in the huge pile of code.
+   - At this point I'm going to be looking at Ghidra's decompilation window from time to time to make things easier for me, I can simply copy the address of the current Processing Cycle address find the same code address in Ghidra.
+      - In Ghidra by pressing the **G** key we can bring up a search that can take us directly to an address instead of scrolling up and down.

+   - With any luck, I could simply look at the decompiled code and hopefully intuit what the code does.